gcpkrithi/EKS-test/README.md

 ### Deploying  a nginx container on   Kubernetes using terraform with Replicas and using backend service with Loadbalancer

 ### Steps
-   1)Install AWS CLI,Terraform,Kubectl and git
+   1)Install and setup AWS CLI(Configure aws access key and secret key),Terraform,Kubectl and git

    2) Clone the repo